-All sorts of items can be sold at auction sale and there are many types of auctions.
-There are specific steps which has to be followed before the auction takes place.
+There are specific steps to be taken before the auction takes place.
 The auction should be advertised so that potential bidders know where and when it is taking place.
 The name and the address of an auctioneer should also be clearly stated.
 There should be an auction catalogue available in advance of the auction for the prospective bidders to review its contents.
 There can also be online or postal auctions.
-The following types of auction are a bit more complex and require specific steps to be carried out.